 Now it's time to adjust picture look, try to experiment with layer opacity.
 Optimal values are about 40% for layer "Overlay" and 55% for layer "Linear Burn".
 Whole HDR Photoshop tutorial is based on experimentation.

 Set up foreground color to white and use command select > color range with fuzziness set up around 100.
 "Crawling ants" will appear around light areas.
 Duplicate "base" layer and move it up, then click on icon add layer mask.
 Select layer mask and soften it by Gaussian blur filter.

 The last step colorize picture into red tones.
 Click on the red marked icon, select from menu gradient map and make a gradient according to the model at the bottom of picture.
-If you don't have an experience with gradient maps, there is a tutorial.
 After you are done with gradient map, load selection from layer mask of layer "light", invert it (select > invert) and click on add layer mask icon.
 Set up blending of layer "colorize" to hard light and finally set opacity to 72%.

 I use some other adjustmenst to achieve HDR look.
 For example I fill white areas by photoshop generated clouds - filter > render clouds.
 If you have a question, feel free to ask in forum below.

 You needn't do manually all this steps again and again, much easier is to use HDR Photoshop action, which do the all work for you.

 See Photoshop effects offer